dmalawey/ScuttleTechGuide/parts.md

 The i2c bracket snaps onto the DIN rail and secures the i2c circuit board.
 The motor driver bracket snaps onto the DIN rail and holds the motor driver.
 Self tapping screws are used for both brackets.
 * ![din parts1](img/prints_din1.jpg)

-The wheel assembly has four parts (wheel bracket, wheel pulley, wheel spacer, and motor pulley)  Here are the raw prints and the assembly together.
+Each wheel assembly has five parts (wheel bracket, wheel pulley, wheel spacer, and motor pulley, encoder bracket).
+The wheel bracket (big print) has a unique print for left and right, but the remaining parts are identical left-to-right.
+This means you'll find 6 total .STL files for these 5 parts.
+See the first photo with fresh prints and the second photo with one drivetrain assembly built.
 * ![prints_wheelbracket](img/prints_wbk1.jpg)
 * ![prints_wheelbracket2](img/prints_wbk2.jpg)

 The camera assembly features 3 prints.
-The "bracket" holds the camera, the "pivot" joins both parts, and the "mount" clips into the chassis aluminum rails.
+The "bracket" holds the camera, the "pivot" joins both parts, and the "twist bracket" clips into the chassis aluminum rails.
 This assembly holds the only M5 sized fastener, with 20mm length and nested nut feature in the print.
 * ![prints_camera](img/prints_cam1.jpg)

 The battery assembly has two prints.
 The "panel" carries a power switch and two pairs of anderson terminals.
 The "din bracket" clips onto the DIN rail with an embedded spring clip.
 The parts join with superglue but they are aligned using a screw, M2.5x10.